ANUBHAVxKZAMA/JavaMathLogic/README.md

 # Java Math Logic

-A collection of basic to intermediate Java programs focusing on mathematical logic implementation using loops and conditional statements — **no shortcuts, just raw logic**.
+A collection of basic to intermediate Java programs focusing on mathematical logic implementation using loops and conditional statements — no shortcuts, just raw logic.

 ## What's Inside